First high pass to Haute Asco

 Accommodation: Hotel

-• This morning we leave Corte and have a transfer to the start of our hiking at the tiny hamlet of Vizzavona.
-This will either be a private taxi or by train, and will take between 0h45 to 1h00.
+• This morning we leave Corte and start our day with a transfer of around 45 minutes to the start of our hike at the tiny hamlet of Vizzavona.
 By now we have reached the southern section of the GR20, and the terrain has changed to a slightly gentler landscape.
 We will have less rocky scrambling, and more opportunities to take in the views.
-On arrival at Vizzavona, popular with tourists since the Victorian era, we rejoin the route of the GR20 with a climb through beautiful beech and pine forests to the Bocca Palmente which sits at 1640m (5379ft).
-At the top, we are greeted with fantastic views to the coast to the island of Elba, and behind us we have the imposing bulk of Monte d'Oro which rises above Vizzavona.
-From the pass we make our way past the Alzeta shepherds' huts to the U Cardu ridge, and a spectacular view is unveiled, including tomorrow's objective, Monte Renoso which sitting at 2352m (7714ft) is one of the highest mountains in the southern part of Corsica.
+On arrival at Vizzavona, popular with tourists since the Victorian era, we join the route of the GR20 with a climb through beautiful beech and pine forests to the Bocca Palmente which sits at 1640m (5379ft).
+At the top there are great views to the island of Elba, and behind us we have the imposing bulk of Monte d'Oro which rises above Vizzavona.
+From the pass we wander down to the shepherd's huts at Alzeta and then to the U Cardu ridge, and a spectacular view is unveiled, including tomorrow's objective, Monte Renoso which sitting at 2352m (7714ft) is one of the highest mountains in the southern part of Corsica.
 The island of Corsica is famous for its granite backbone of mountains, about forty of which are higher than 2000m (6560ft).
-All are located on the s-shaped backbone of the island which winds from north to south.
-At the end of our day we arrive at Capanelle and our gîte which has an excellent terrace for an evening aperitif!
+All are located on the s-shaped spine of the island which winds from north to south.
+At the end of our day we arrive at Capanelle and our gîte which has an excellent terrace for an evening aperitif.

 Ascent: 1079m (3539ft) Descent: 352m (1154ft) Distance: 15.1km (9.5 miles) Duration: 6h00-6h30